newretirement/fpe-api/inherited_ira.md

 ### Preamble

+RMDs on an inherited IRA:

-1. RMDs on inherited IRAs must be calculated **per account** (vs. across all RMD-eligible accounts for a given account owner).
+1. must be calculated **per account** (vs. across all RMD-eligible accounts for a given account owner).
-1. RMDs on an inherited IRA start in the year following the decedent’s death.
+1. start in the year following the decedent’s death.
 For example, if `decedent.deathDate = 2021-04`, then the first RMD would be due in `2022-12`.
-1. RMDs for a given year must be withdrawn no later than December of that year.
+1. must be withdrawn no later than December of a given year.

-1. The [SECURE Act](https://www.investopedia.com/secure-act-4688468) was a 2019/2020 law designed to help more Americans save for retirement.
+The [SECURE Act](https://www.investopedia.com/secure-act-4688468) was a 2019/2020 law designed to help more Americans save for retirement.
 For the purpose of this calculation:

 - 'Pre-SECURE-Act' means `decedent.deathDate < 2020-01`
 - 'Post-SECURE-Act' means `decedent.deathDate ≥ 2020-01`

 ### Distribution Period